Anastasia-Labs/aiken-design-patterns/README.md

 solutions that trade computation resources for script sizes (e.g. table lookups can take up more space so that costly computations can be averted).

-This design pattern offers an interface for off-loading such logics into an external withdrawal script, so that the size of the validator itself can stay within the limits of Cardano.
+This design pattern offers an interface for off-loading such validations into an external observer/withdrawal script, so that the sizes of the scripts themselves can stay within the limits of Cardano.

 > [!NOTE]
 > Be aware that total size of reference scripts is currently limited to 200KiB